danny-andrews/knowledge-base/language-theory.md

 ```

 In reality, not so much a binary as a continum.
-Strong typed (fewer implicit type casts) <---------> Weak typed (more implicit type cases)
+Strongly typed (fewer implicit type casts) <---------> Weakly typed (more implicit type cases)

 If being pedantic, Java is not strongly typed, but Elm and OCaml are.
+JavaScript is VERY weakly typed.

 * Static vs dynamic
 * Manifest vs inferred
 * Nominal vs structural
-* Duck typing vs structural typing
+* Duck typing/structural typing

 Duck typing happens dynamically (via runtime type checks)
 Structural typing happens statically (via type inference)